m4cbeth/warpofolio/public/warp_stripe.md

 When complete, run tests and produce a short status report summarizing what succeeded, what needs manual config (Stripe keys & webhook URL, Vercel envs), and the final checklist for going live.

 Finish by committing files to a branch `feature/stripe-checkout-firebase` and open a PR with the generated README + how-to-go-live instructions.

+This is the goal, beginning to end.
+Let's start with you scanning these instructions, asking any questions for clarification, and suggest a first step.